 My son will remember that I was Robin to his Batman.

 My daughter will remember the time she finally “got me.”
-She released a blown up balloon next to my head when I was so engrossed in writing that I didn’t know she was there.
+She released a blown up, but untied, balloon next to my head when I was so engrossed in writing that I didn’t know she was there.
 I had a mini heart attack.

 I am okay with the DIY modeling clay craft beads drying on the table.